 Read more about VE7RGP.

 System Fusion is Yaesu's "brand name" for digital C4FM FDMA.
 For almost a year, VE7RSI was the only System Fusion repeater in the vicinity.
 By mid-2015, there well over two dozen of them around us.
 VA7ANI was the next one operating in Ladysmith on 146.980 MHz - 141.3Hz.
 It has since been moved to Nanaimo.
 VE7RGP was converted over to a DR-1X on Oct 30 2015.
 There are over half a dozen of them in Victoria, one on Gabriola Island, one in Delta, one in Richmond, one in Burnaby, two in Squamish, one in Whistler, one in Sequim and one in Port Angeles.
 Including the ones mentioned, there are now well over 40 C4FM repeaters in the vicinity.

 These two pages will list known C4FM repeaters in BC and in Washington state.

 Developed by Yaesu, WIRES stands for "Wide-Coverage Internet Repeater Enhancement System" and WIRES-X is the latest generation.
 The interface that it uses is the HRI-200.
 It allows radios and repeaters to be connected world-wide.
 While it can be used in FM, using digital mode retains all of the slick features that C4FM users take for granted, such as crystal-clear audio, seeing the call sign and location of the station they are communicating with, and exchanging text messages and full-colour pictures.
-WIRES-x takes it a giant step further with world-wide linking.
+WIRES-X takes it a giant step further with world-wide linking.
 As well, voice messages can be recorded and left in a WIRES-X node and retrieved by other stations, as can text messages and pictures.
 Connections can be from node to node, or it can be to a "room" which is like a reflector that many nodes can connect to.